|

 SWCPC 503

-Bulks with individuals, groups of people, ranching, and building
+Bulks with individuals, groups of people, ranching, and building structures from

-ranchers and ranches such as Spade Ranch, Mashed O Ranch, Charles Goodnight, and Ewing
+and ranches such as Spade Ranch, Mashed O Ranch, Charles Goodnight, and Ewing

 Halsell.
 The photographs were copied for a research project used by Woodring.